WindRiver-Labs/wrlinux/scripts/gen-image/doc/container.README.md

 ### wrlinux-image-full
-A full functional image that boots to a console, no busybox installed but other common tools such as coreutils, and openvino is installed by default.
+A full functional image that boots to a console, no busybox installed but other common tools such as coreutils, and is installed by default.

 ## Install a package
     $ dnf install <package>